 LG OLED vs Samsung SUHD: What is OLED and what is SUHD?

-The technology behind OLED has been around for some years now but has only recently begun to become affordable for mere mortals.
+The technology behind OLED has been around for some years now, but has only recently begun to become affordable.
 The reason for this, and partly why Samsung has decided to go its own way, is because OLED screens are difficult to produce en masse without errors, making it costly.

-Just because it’s difficult doesn’t mean it’s not great though.
-OLED is stunning, which is part of the reason why it’s still in production despite the challenges.
-The tech works using Organic Light Emitting Diodes which light up in varying colours based on the electrical current passed through them.
-The advantage here is that each section can be lit without the light bleed that traditional LCD panels suffer from.
+Just because OLED screens are tricky to manufacture doesn’t mean they're not a great choice, though.
+OLED tech is stunning, which is part of the reason why it’s still in production despite those challenges.
+The tech works using Organic Light Emitting Diodes, which light up in varying colours based on the electrical current passed through them.
+The advantage here is that each individual section can be lit as appropriate, without that pesky light bleed that traditional LCD panels suffer from.

-As a result OLED screens have true blacks, amazing contrast ratios, stunning colours and super fast refresh rates - they’re also low on power consumption.
+As a result, OLED screens boast true blacks, amazing contrast ratios, stunning colours and super fast refresh rates.
+Despite all that, they’re also low on power consumption.

 Samsung claims to have reached OLED levels of quality using traditional LCD screen panel tech in its SUHD displays.
 These use quantum dot tech, which Samsung terms Nano-crystal technology.
 Essentially it means a layer of crystals over the usual LED display which are able to change the blue backlight to pure white.
 The result is brighter screens with a wider colour gamut.

 LG OLED vs Samsung SUHD: Which is brighter?